polbeni/GNN-materials/README.md

 The available functionalities are:
 - Create a materials database using [The Materials Project](https://next-gen.materialsproject.org/).
 - Create graphs from materials structure files (such as POSCAR or cif files), and normalize or standardize their features.
-- Create a CGCNN model (model architecture and machine learning parameters (learning rate, batch size, ...) can be easily modified from the script).
+- Create a CGCNN model (model architecture and machine learning parameters (learning rate, batch size, ...) can be easily modified from the scripts).
+- Perform hyperparameter testing, screening for different models and parameters such as the learnin rate or dropout.
+The models are trained on the training set and evaluated on the validation set.
+Then the models are ranked using different metrics from their performance in the validation set.
+The performance of the final model can be verified on the test set.
 - Train the model with the created database and re-train the model (as many times as you want) with your own DFT results.
 - Use the trained (or re-trained) model to predict materials properties.

 When training the CGCNN model, GPU (with CUDA) will be used preferably over CPU.
 However, if not CUDA detected the model will train over CPU.
+For now not compatible with Apple Silicon GPU (MPS).

 ## How to use it